The Beagle Brigade

 Many will require significant decompression time, structured routine, separation anxiety support, careful management around doors and outside (due to flight risk), slow introductions, and LOTS of patience.

-We are strongly prioritizing foster homes that: can provide calm and predictable environments, have limited chaos and overstimulation, include adults or older respectful children when possible, understand long-term patience and realistic expectations, and are willing to follow WAHS handling and decompression protocols.
+We are strongly prioritizing foster or adoptive homes that: can provide calm and predictable environments, have limited chaos and overstimulation, include adults or older respectful children when possible, understand long-term patience and realistic expectations, and are willing to follow WAHS handling and decompression protocols.

 We realize this is a lot of information to intake, and value everyone’s thoughtfulness in carefully considering their lifestyle match.
 The ultimate goal is securing loving environments for the beagles to safely decompress, heal, and begin learning what normal life looks like.